HoangP8/rag-realtime/backend-services/DEPLOYMENT.md

 ### 2. Set up fly.io secrets

-Instead of including sensitive information in your deployment, set them as secrets in fly.io:
+Instead of including sensitive information in your deployment, set them as secrets in fly.io.

+Secrets can be set after the app is deployed.
+See next section for a quick start.

 ```bash
 # Navigate to the backend-services directory